gjsman/Adobe-Connect-Recording-Downloader/Read_me_RecordingFlowchart.txt

 The second thing to look for is if there are any recordings highlighted yellow, as in the image below.

 Recordings with a yellow highlighted column like this are PROBLEMATIC.
 The recording server tried to download them, but something happened and the file was not saved.
 It is possible that the recording DID download correctly, but the program crashed before the database was updated or some other problem occurred.
-To reset the recordings, click the “Reset problem recs” button.
+To reset the recordings, click the ï¿½Reset problem recsï¿½ button.
 All the problematic recordings will  be put in the pending recordings list again, and the server will try to download them again.
 If it again fails, there may be a deeper problem with the program or the recording.
 The newest version of the recording server program will automatically reset problematic recordings after all the pending recordings have been downloaded.
 4. To redo a bad recording download
 If a student or professor tells us that a download is defective, there are are two possibilities.
 The original recording may have a problem, in which case we can file a ticket with Adobe and they *might* be able to fix it.
 Or the downloaded copy we have may have a problem.
-Note that our recordings downloads only last about 4 ½ hours, so if the problem is that they stop there, that is deliberate, to prevent wasting processing time on empty recording hours.
+Note that our recordings downloads only last about 4 ï¿½ hours, so if the problem is that they stop there, that is deliberate, to prevent wasting processing time on empty recording hours.
 To reset a recording and have it do it over, simply delete it and then undelete it (see below).
 It will be added to the queue of pending recordings.

 5. To delete a recording

-click on the checkbox beside it, and then hit the “Submit deletions” button.
+click on the checkbox beside it, and then hit the ï¿½Submit deletionsï¿½ button.
 The page will confirm your decision.
 You will not actually delete any files in Adobe Connect or on our recording server, but the database will ignore the recording from now on.
 It will not try to download it if it was pending.

 You may need to delete a recording if you get a report from a student or a professor that a downloaded recording is corrupt, but the recording hosted at Adobe is OK.
 Perhaps the sound or some feature was not working when the recording was downloaded.
 Simply delete the recording and UNDELETE it (see next page).
 Then the recording will be on the queue for downloading again.
 You might want to check the recordings made at the exact same time as the corrupt one (with the exact same downloaded time), to make sure that they are OK.
 Students might not report them until weeks later.